kraffcho/Little-Red-Riding-Hood-Adventures/README.md

 - Wait for the countdown (3-2-1-GO!) before the game starts
 - Collect all flowers scattered throughout the forest
 - **Collect special items** (bombs) that spawn on the board after gameplay starts
-- **Use bombs** to stun the wolf for 10 seconds (within 3-tile radius)
+- **Use bombs** to stun the wolf for 5 seconds (within 3-tile radius)
+- ⚠️ **Warning**: Each time the wolf wakes up from a stun, it becomes 10% faster (max 5 times)!
   - Click/tap the bomb in your inventory, or press **Space bar**
-  - Bombs have a 10-second cooldown before you can use another
+  - Bombs have a 5-second cooldown before you can use another
 - Avoid the wolf - if it catches you, it's game over!
 - Once all flowers are collected, Granny's house will open
 - Reach Granny's house to complete the level